PLDT: First Pacific Era

-In 1998, Hong Kong-based First Pacific Company Ltd. acquired a 17.5% controlling stake in PLDT for approximately P29.7 billion.
+In 1998, Hong Kong–based First Pacific Company Ltd. acquired a 17.5% controlling stake in PLDT for approximately P29.7 billion.
 Following the acquisition by the First Pacific group, Manuel V. Pangilinan became the new president and CEO of PLDT, replacing Cojuangco, who assumed the post of chairman until 2004.
 An additional investment was added in 2000 through a share-swap agreement; where NTT Communications, a subsidiary of Nippon Telegraph and Telephone, acquired a share in PLDT in exchange for its co-owned wireless telecom company Smart Communications.

-PLDT acquired 51.55% of the shares of Digital Telecommunications Philippines from JG Summit Holdings in March 2011 with the cost of ₱69.2 Billion.
-Because of this, the shares of Digitel and JG Summit in the PSE surges while PLDT's shares remained unchanged.
-In the deal, JG Summit will have a 12% share in PLDT.
+PLDT acquired 51.55% of the shares of Digitel from JG Summit Holdings in March 2011 at the cost of ₱69.2 Billion.
+Because of this, the shares of Digitel and JG Summit in the PSE surged while PLDT's remained unchanged.
+The deal resulted in JG Summit having a 12% share in PLDT.
 It was finalized by the National Telecommunications Commission on October 26, 2011.
-In exchange of the transaction, PLDT's subsidiary Smart Communications surrendered the mobile frequency and spectrum being used by its service Red Mobile to the government, which was finalized in 2016.
+In exchange of the transaction, PLDT's subsidiary Smart Communications surrendered the mobile frequency and spectrum being used by its service Red Mobile to the government, which was eventually consummated in 2016.

+On that same year, the Supreme Court of the Philippines ruled with finality on Gamboa vs Teves (G.R.
+No. 176579) (of which the equity shareholding structure of PLDT is at the center of the case) that the definition of "capital" involves the power to vote for the election of directors, and thus this ultimately means "outstanding common and voting preferred shares".

 In April 2016, the company, then known as the Philippine Long Distance Telephone Company, dropped the "long distance telephone" from its corporate name and was renamed PLDT Inc. Its board of directors approved the new corporate name to reflect on the company's new range of services, mainly focusing on data services.
 On June 13, 2016, PLDT and its subsidiary Smart unveiled their new logos and identity as part of the company's continuing digital pivot.

+On March 16, 2023, it was announced that PLDT was to acquire the broadband business of Sky Cable Corporation.
+Earlier, there was already a deal where Cignal Cable Corporation was set to acquire a minority stake in Sky Cable Corporation but it was terminated due to alleged political pressure.